Amazon Connect and Mindful integration guide

 screenshot of the new data set template page

-• Data Retention Period (Hours): Manually enter or use the +/- buttons to customize your Data Retention Period.
-You can retain data for 1 hour, or for up to 48 hours.
+• Data Retention Period (Hours) — Manually enter or use the +/- buttons to customize your data retention period.
+You can retain data between 1 and 48 hours.

 • API Token: The system automatically generates your API Token.